 The business process management industry relies on large numbers of skilled employees, and our success depends to a significant extent on our ability to attract, hire, train and retain qualified employees.
 The business process management industry, including our company, experiences high employee attrition.
 During each of fiscal 2020, 2019 and 2018, the attrition rate for our employees who have completed six months of employment with us was 30%, 31% and 29%, respectively.
-Our attrition rate for our employees who have completed six months of employment with us was 11% during the three months ended June 30, 2020.
-The attrition rate for our employees decreased in fiscal 2020 and we cannot assure you that our attrition rate will not continue to increase or decrease in the future.
+Our attrition rate for our employees who have completed six months of employment with us was 19% during the nine months ended December 31, 2020.
+The attrition rate for our employees decreased in fiscal 2020, however, we cannot assure you that our attrition rate will not continue to decrease or increase in the future.
 There is significant competition in the jurisdictions where our operation centers are located, including India, the Philippines, Romania, South Africa and Sri Lanka, for professionals with the skills necessary to perform the services we offer to our clients.
 Increased competition for these professionals, in the business process management industry or otherwise, could have an adverse effect on us.
 A significant increase in the attrition rate among employees with specialized skills could decrease our operating efficiency and productivity and could lead to a decline in demand for our services.